In the 1990s, there were several ways for a computer user to go online.

 Beginning in 1996, a service known as WebTV used a standard TV and set-top box to provide Web access to people who didn't want the hassle or expense of buying a computer.

 wireless Wireless networks use radio waves to blanket an area with connectivity.
 To access the network, a device must have a wireless card and be within range of an access point.
-Internet connections may or may not be included.
+Internet connections may or may not be included, depending on the needs of the organization.
 The technology was introduced to businesses and colleges in 1991 and to the home market in 1999.